 Alberta’s teachers are concerned about the wellbeing of children and youth.
 That’s why the Association is working with the Alberta division of the Canadian Mental Health Association (CMHA) to promote mental health, discourage the negative stigma often associated with mental illness, and provide teachers with information resources to help them support students with mental health needs.

-Questions about the Community Relations Grants should be addressed to Dr Philip McRae at the above e-mail address.
+Questions about the Community Relations Grants should be addressed to Andrea Berg at the above e-mail address.